 We arrived in Armenia after a 3 hour taxi ride from Tabriz Iran.
-Our driver dropped us at the border where we exchanged our Iranian rial for Armenian dram and exited Iran by walking along the rather lengthy barbed wire border into Armenia.
+Our driver dropped us at the border where we exchanged our Iranian rial for Armenian dram, completed the paperwork and exited Iran by walking along the rather lengthy barbed wire border into Armenia.
 Here, we were treated to a warm welcome from Armenian immigration and after clearing customs, a couple of cold beers to celebrate the end of our month long alcohol detox.
 Australians will be interested to know that they no longer have to pay for a visa.

 Our first night in Armenia was spent in the little village of Meghri, a five minute taxi ride from the border.
 It’s scenic with mountains forming a pretty backdrop to the 17th century village.

 In Yerevan, we stayed at the Boulevard Hotel.
-Location was excellent, the hot breakfasts set us up nicely for the day and we were in walking distance to most major sights as well as cafes, restaurants and shops.
+Location was excellent, the hot breakfasts set us up nicely for the day and we were in walking distance to major sights as well as cafes, restaurants and shops.
 The staff here were brilliant.

 Armenians are very proud of this famous landmark – Mt Ararat, resting place of Noah’s Ark.
 Unfortunately, Mt Ararat is no longer in Armenia.
 Instead, it lies just over the border in Turkey; the borders were redrawn in 1921.